Essential Steps for Sheltering in Place

 How Orders Work

-When this order is issued, people are instructed to remain indoors, in their current location until the danger has passed.
-If you are close to home, you may be allowed to make your way there.
+When this order is issued, people are instructed to remain indoors, in their current location, until the danger has passed.
+Typically, you should not leave your current safe location—even if you are near home—unless specifically advised by authorities.
 Some examples of situations that may require shelter-in-place include:

 How long do they last?